 Looking up Windermere from Lakeside with one of the Windermere boat trips

 Tips for your great Lake District day out

 During the day we capture our day out in words and images and produce a timetable and tips to help others less familiar with the area get the most out of their day.
 You can read about our day out below and download a free pdf leaflet of tips and ideas to take with you from the Windermere Lake Cruises website.
 Or of course design your own great day out.

-We start and finish our day in Haverthwaite in the South Lakes but of course you can plan things differently and do a similar itinerary starting in Bowness.
+We start and finish our day in Haverthwaite in the South Lakes but of course you can plan things differently and do a similar itinerary for your Lake District day out starting in Bowness.
 Be aware that timetables and opening hours do vary with the seasons so you do need to confirm timings before setting out.
 Check the Windermere Lake Cruises and other attraction websites linked to in the Practical Information section below to put together your own itinerary.

 Steam train getting ready to depart at Haverthwaite.
 And so are we… but first, breakfast.